Self-exciting point processes with spatial covariates: modeling the dynamics of crime

 \section{Conclusions}

-We have introduced a self-exciting point process model for crime, improving on previous models by incorporating spatial covariate information and providing parameter inference tools to aid understanding of the patterns of crime.
+Self-exciting point processes have been used for a wide range of applications, from epidemiology to seismology, and we have built on this work to introduce an improved model for crime, extending previous crime models by incorporating spatial covariate information and providing parameter inference tools to aid understanding of the patterns of crime.
 Though self-exciting point process models are more complex than ordinary spatial regression, making analysis more difficult for users used to the wealth of tools available for regression, we have helped bridge this gap through interpretable residual diagnostic tools (adapted from related models) and through scoring methods for comparing the predictive performance of models, neither of which has previously been used with any crime hotspot analysis tool.

-We have also demonstrated that methods which focus purely on the spatial or temporal aspects of crime are generally confounded and can produce misleading results, requiring a method that accounts for both aspects simultaneously, and calling into doubt previous results on the connection of spatial features to crime; this problem generalizes to self-exciting processes outside of crime, such as models of infectious disease and earthquakes.
+A contribution of our work is a demonstration, both theoretically and through simulations, that methods that focus purely on the spatial or temporal aspects of crime are generally confounded and can produce misleading results, requiring a method that accounts for both aspects simultaneously.
+This calls into doubt previous results on the connection of spatial features to crime, and the problem generalizes to self-exciting processes outside of crime, such as models of infectious disease and earthquakes.
 Extensive simulations characterize our model's reaction to misspecification and omitted covariates, both likely problems to experience in real-world data.

-Together, the model and tools will enable new criminological research, revealing patterns of crime, allowing tests of theories about the origin and dynamics of crime, and contributing to improved policing strategies.
+Together, the tools and simulations presented in this paper provide a single comprehensive package of modeling, diagnostic, and inference tools for self-exciting point processes, which have not previously been assembled in one place.
+The model and tools will enable new criminological research, revealing patterns of crime, allowing tests of theories about the origin and dynamics of crime, and contributing to improved policing strategies.
 Additional research will more extensively explore the Pittsburgh crime dataset, along with other cities, and additional covariates and types of crime.
 Further, the tools and results described here apply beyond the analysis of crime, to any spatio-temporal process with self-excitation.